Eczema: Causes, eczema treatment, atopic eczema, home remedies for eczema, discoid eczema

 • Stasis dermatitis.

-• Each of these has different causes.
-It is a very common condition, the risk factor for atopic dermatitis is having a personal or family history of eczema, allergies, or asthma.
+• Each type has different causes.
+Eczema is a common condition, with a higher risk for individuals who have a personal or family history of eczema, allergies, or asthma.

 • Bumps.